Worried about prescribing errors? These simple steps will help you to stay safe and keep your children safe.

 Tilade (nedocromil sodium) is also a MDI (Metered Dose Inhaler).
 The medicine is mint flavoured.
-It is suitable for adults and children over 6 years.
+It is suitable for adults and children over six.

-You or your child might be prescribed a non-steroid inhaler when:
+You or your child might be prescribed a non-steroidal inhaler when:

 - You’re unable to take a steroid based inhaler

-- As an add-on therapy if you have exercise induced asthma.
+- Your GP thinks you need an add-on therapy if you have exercise-induced asthma.

-- You’re having side effects that you can’t manage from taking steroid inhalers
+- You’re having side effects that you can’t manage from taking steroidal inhalers

 - You’re reluctant to take steroid based inhalers